The Partner in Development program

 - Be geographically flexible and open to considering an array of partnership opportunities once signed off from the PID program

-Through a phased learning journey over 12 to 15 months, the PID program will provide you with the critical business management, optical knowledge and leadership skills required to successfully lead your own Specsavers business.
+Through a phased learning journey over 9 to 12 months, the PID program will provide you with the critical business management, optical knowledge and leadership skills required to successfully lead your own Specsavers business.

-- Sign-off on basic dispensing by the six-month mark, including a training needs analysis.
+- Sign-off on dispensing by the four-month mark, including a training needs analysis.

 - Ongoing development under supervision of host store partners.

-- Regular checks of the in-store learning checklist, signed off by host store partners.
+- Regular review of the in-store learning checklist, signed off by host store partners.

-- Three and six-month performance reviews conducted by various members of the PID support team.
+- Three-month performance review conducted by various members of the PID support team.

 - Next store placement (location reflective of the geo-flexible nature of the program).